American International Group Inc Annual Shareholders Meeting Tra

 Rose Marie E. Glazer - American International Group, Inc. - VP, Corporate Secretary & Deputy General Counsel

 Good morning.
-I'm Rose Marie Glazer, Corporate Secretary and Deputy General Counsel of AIG, and I welcome you to the Annual Meeting of Shareholders for 2019.
+I am Rose Marie Glazer, Senior Vice President, Corporate Secretary and Deputy General Counsel of AIG, and I welcome you to the Annual Meeting of Shareholders for 2020.
+Joining me is Doug Steenland, Chairman of the AIG Board of Directors; and Brian Duperreault, AIG's Chief Executive Officer.

-Joining me is Doug Steenland, Chairman of the AIG Board of Directors; and Brian Duperreault, AIG's President and Chief Executive Officer.
-This meeting is also being webcast, and we welcome those listening from beyond 175 Water Street here in New York City.
+Our thoughts go out to everyone joining us today who has been affected by COVID-19.
+We hope that you all remain safe and healthy as we navigate this unprecedented global event together.
+For the safety and well-being of our shareholders and employees, we determined not to hold a physical in-person meeting this year, but we are pleased to be able to host our meeting virtually, which allows us to be more inclusive and reach a greater number of our shareholders.
+Our team is working remotely, so we are each joining you this morning from different locations.

 Before we begin the meeting, I'd like to cover a couple of housekeeping items.
-For those joining us in person, please turn off your mobile devices as they may interfere with the webcast.
-In addition, a quick safety announcement.
-Note the emergency exits in the side and rear of the room.
-In the unlikely event of an emergency, instructions will be provided by our building's safety and security teams.
-If, for any reason, it becomes necessary to exit the building, you will be directed by our staff to the emergency exits and to the stairwells located at the rear of the elevat
+A link to the rules of conduct for the meeting a

 American International Group Inc Annual Shareholders Meeting Transcript